arixmkii/qcw/README.md

 Version `5.2.0-dev` with 3 patch sets from:
 * Enable compilation for Windows on parts of QEMU machine provider
 * Implement QEMU Podman machine on Windows
-* Implement disable default mounts via command line https://github.com/containers/podman/pull/23254
+* Disable FS mounts in e2e tests

 #### `Podman Desktop`